Spring 2022 - bird surveys, moth trapping and butterfly transects at Rushmere - volunteers please!

 Chris Keeling SBG Projects Officer

-The Greenlights Trust is an established and successful environmental education charity which uses the Power of Nature to transform lives.
-Since its formation in 1989 the trust has helped thousands of people, both children and adults from diverse and challenged backgrounds by using nature to build health and hope with conservation projects at locations around East Anglia.
+The Green Light Trust is an established and successful environmental education charity which uses the Power of Nature to transform lives.
+Since its formation in 1989, the Trust has helped thousands of people, both children and adults, from diverse and challenged backgrounds by using nature to build health and hope with conservation projects at locations around East Anglia.

 The COVID pandemic has highlighted the vulnerability of all of us to mental health issues and the importance of nature in healing and restoring our sense of wellbeing.
 This is an opportunity for SBG members to help people of all ages and backgrounds to engage with nature while helping to restore and enhance wildlife habitats around Ipswich.
-We really hope you can spare the time to help the Green Light Trust to restore the link between people and nature, while helping to restore a link in our fracture heathland habitats.
+We really hope you can spare the time to help the Green Light Trust to restore the link between people and nature, while helping to restore a link in our fractured heathland habitats.
 We look forward to hearing from you.